kushalvtiger/city-sorter/README.md

 Open in any IDE to run a Junit.

 I was no sure of weather the output must be written to a csv file or just print.
 Currently I am printing everything and outputting to a file will not be a big change.
-Also I ahve tested main combination of happy paths and not failure cases.
+Also I have tested main combination of happy paths and not failure cases.
 I can go ahead and update the tests and code as needed.

 Let me know if any additional improvements are required.